-The recognition statement confirms that a person has a completed qualification, and explains what Swedish qualification and educational level it is comparable to.
+The recognition statement confirms that a person has a completed qualification, and explains the Swedish qualification and educational level for which it is comparable to.
 The recognition statement is only issued in Swedish.

 Recognition statement for upper-secondary education

-If you have a completed foreign upper-secondary education and applied for an evaluation, the recognition statement will show whether or not it meets the general entry requirements for Swedish higher education.
-There are a few vocational upper-secondary degrees that do not give access to higher education; however, the recognition statement can be useful when applying for work.
+If you have a completed foreign upper-secondary education and applied for an evaluation, the recognition statement will indicate whether or not it meets the general entry requirements for Swedish higher education.
+There are a few vocational upper-secondary degrees that don't provide access to higher education; however, the recognition statement can be useful when applying for work.
 The evaluation will also indicate if your previous education provides you with the specific entry requirements needed for particular subjects.
-This will tell you what you need to study further in order to meet these requirements.
+This will let you know what you need to study further to meet these requirements.

 Recognition statement for higher education

-If you have a qualification from higher education or a vocational qualification, the statement describes your foreign education, i.e. where you studied, what qualifications you have, how long the programme was, and compares it to a Swedish qualification.
+If you have a qualification from higher education or vocational education, the statement describes your foreign education, i.e. where you studied, what qualifications you have, how long the programme was, and how it compares to a Swedish qualification.
 A comment describes the specialisation (content) of the foreign qualification.

 In other cases, UHR may not recognise your qualification at all.
-Instead of a statement, you receive a letter in which we explain why.
-If possible, we refer you to other public authorities and organisations.
+Instead of a statement, you'll receive a letter in which we explain why.
+If possible, we'll refer you to other public authorities and organisations.